Jeremy-Demlow/snowflake-streamlit/docs/github_actions_setup.md

 # GitHub Actions Setup for Streamlit Deployment

-This guide walks you through setting up automated deployments of your Streamlit apps using GitHub Actions.
+This guide walks you through setting up automated deployments of your Streamlit apps using GitHub Actions with Snowflake's native git integration.

 ## 🚀 Overview